-Because it produces broad, soft lighting, photographic umbrellas are often used for fill but that doesn’t mean you can’t let umbrellas totally light your portrait subject, especially with a large parabolic umbrella.
+Because it produces broad, soft lighting, photographic umbrellas are often used for fill but that doesn’t mean you can’t let umbrellas totally light your portrait subject, especially when using a large parabolic umbrella.
 That old lighting rule that “size matters” is important in lighting because a bigger umbrella is going to produce broad, soft light for your portraits.

 The advantage of using a parabolic umbrella is three fold: First, a big light source, especially when placed near the subject, is going to create soft lighting.
 Second, because of the umbrella’s parabolic shape, light falloff towards the edges is minimized when compared to working with traditional photographic umbrellas.
 Third, a parabolic design results in high light efficiency allowing you the choice of producing either high contrast or extremely soft light.
 In actual use, you can expect between two to three f-stops more output than a typical soft box.